dhp-toolkit/dhp-toolkit.github.io/_posts/2010-03-07-tutorial-github.md

 | A ready‑made template on GitHub (e.g. Jekyll) | Saves time—most styling & navigation are done for you. |
 | Text editor (VS Code, Sublime, Atom, etc.) | Edits Markdown files locally. |

-> **Tip for classrooms:** Students can sign up with an academic email and request the free [GitHub Education](https://education.github.com/pack) benefits bundle, which includes access to a wide range of developer tools and resources.
+> **Tip for classrooms:** Students can sign up with an academic email and request the free [GitHub Education](https://education.github.com/pack){:target="_blank" rel="noopener"} benefits bundle, which includes access to a wide range of developer tools and resources.

 ## 3. Setting up GitHub Account, GitHub Desktop  & Visual Studio Code

 ### Step 1.
 Sign Up for GitHub
-1. Navigate to [github.com](https://github.com/) → Sign up.
+1. Navigate to [github.com](https://github.com/){:target="_blank" rel="noopener"} → Sign up.
 2. Choose a username (this will be visible in your site URL later).
 3. Verify your email & complete the short survey.

 ### Step 2.
 Download GitHub Desktop
-1. Go to [desktop.github.com](https://desktop.github.com/) and download for your OS.
+1. Go to [desktop.github.com](https://desktop.github.com/){:target="_blank" rel="noopener"} and download for your OS.
 2. Install and sign in with the account you just created.

 ### Step 3.
 Download MS Visual Studio Code
-1. Go to [code.visualstudio.com/download](https://code.visualstudio.com/download) and download it for your OS via the .zip method.
+1. Go to [code.visualstudio.com/download](https://code.visualstudio.com/download){:target="_blank" rel="noopener"} and download it for your OS via the .zip method.
 The .zip install is good for beginners, while advanced users can use other installation methods like the command line.
 2. Open the downloaded zip file and follow the instructions.

 ![GitHub “Sign up” page](/assets/images/tutorial-github-3.1.png)